ren-jamie11/book_recommender/README.md

 where $B_j$ is the set of all k-nearest users who have read book $j$.

 Basically, add up the normalized ratings of each of the k-nearest users weighted by their similarity to you.
-Intuitively, this function favor books:
+Intuitively, this function favors books:
    - Read by many users similar to you
    - Rated highly by users similar to you